 Rendezvous at the Fort Nelson airport upon arrival of the Central Mountain Air flight.
 Those who drove to Fort Nelson can leave their vehicles at the airport for the duration of the trip.
 Following introductions, we will load the van and begin our drive north.
 We will make a brief stop in Fort Nelson on our way to the Alaska Highway where we will shop for snacks for the drive.
 Our route to the headwaters of the Nahanni River takes us west through the northeast corner of the Rocky Mountains.
 The landscape has a rugged beauty all of its own.
 We will make sightseeing stops at Stone Mountain and Muncho Lake Provincial Parks.
 Guests in the past have lost count of the number of wildlife sightings on the first day alone.
 From the van we are sure to see stone sheep and mountain caribou along the way.
 We will camp for the night at Liard Hot Springs where we will enjoy a relaxing soak.

 Back on the road we'll drive to Watson Lake and walk through the historic Sign Post Forest.
 At Watson Lake, Yukon we drive north on the Robert Campbell Highway and then onto the Nahanni Range Road for our detour back into the Northwest Territories and the road to our base on Flat Lake.
 This remote road boasts incredible scenery and will give you a peek of the mountain ranges you will fly over on your way to Divide Lake.
 Weather permitting we will make the short flight to Divide Lake upon arriving at Flat Lake.
 We will enjoy the peace and beauty of this alpine lake as we toast our arrival into the Naats’ihch’oh National Park Reserve and its stunning wilderness.
-There may be time for hiking and fishing near the lake.
-Anglers are almost guaranteed to land a lake trout or grayling.
 The lake also provides an excellent venue to practice canoeing skills before setting out the following morning.

 After an introduction to preparing canoes for travel and river safety we will paddle from Divide Lake onto a crystal clear creek that will take us to Swallow Falls, named for the swallows that nest in the cliffs around the falls.
 A short portage through dwarf birch takes us around the falls to the start of a small canyon.
 Depending on water levels we will paddle or line this tight canyon and revel in the clear water pouring over boulders.
 We will camp at the exit of the canyon and watch the sun set over the canyon walls.